Jalecom/AJ_HC1703L_Teardown/sniffer/README.md

 Non-IP frames (ARP, etc.) are ignored.

 ## Compile:
-Use the command `arm-linux-gnueabi-gcc -O2 -static -o sniffer_raw sniffer_raw.c` if you need to recompile your version or use the binary ready here
+Use the command `arm-linux-gnueabi-gcc -O2 -static -o sniffer_raw sniffer_raw.c` if you need to recompile your version or use the ARM v7 compatble binary provided.

 ## Usage:
 Capy on your SoC, change the permission and specify the interface: